georgakd/LSTM-predictions-for-efood/README.md

 ## How to run the application using django local server

+Create a virtual environment for the project `virtualenv env`
+`source env/bin/activate`

 1) Install basic modules for the project to run.
 `pip3 install -r requirements.txt`